Chris Hani: Assassination

 Chris Hani was assassinated on 10 April 1993 outside his home in Dawn Park, a racially mixed suburb of Boksburg.
 He was accosted by a Polish far-right anti-communist immigrant named Janusz Waluś, who shot him as he stepped out of his car.
 Waluś fled the scene but was soon arrested after Margareta Harmse, a white Afrikaner housewife, saw Waluś straight after the crime as she was driving past, and called the police.
-A neighbour of Hani also witnessed the crime and later identified both Waluś, and the vehicle he was driving at the time.
+A neighbour of Hani also witnessed the crime and later identified both Waluś and the vehicle he was driving at the time.
 Clive Derby-Lewis, a senior South African Conservative Party MP and Shadow Minister for Economic Affairs at the time, who had lent Waluś his pistol, was also arrested for complicity in Hani's murder.
 The Conservative Party of South Africa had broken away from the ruling National Party out of opposition to the reforms of P. W. Botha.
-After the elections of 1989, it was the second-strongest party in the House of Assembly, after the National Party, and opposed F. W. de Klerk's dismantling of apartheid.
+After the elections of 1989, it was the second-strongest party in the House of Assembly, behind the National Party, and opposed F. W. de Klerk's dismantling of apartheid.

 Historically, the assassination is seen as a turning point.
 Serious tensions followed the assassination, with fears that the country would erupt in violence.
 Nelson Mandela addressed the nation appealing for calm, in a speech regarded as presidential even though he was not yet president of the country:

 Tonight I am reaching out to every single South African, black and white, from the very depths of my being.
 A white man, full of prejudice and hate, came to our country and committed a deed so foul that our whole nation now teeters on the brink of disaster.
 A white woman, of Afrikaner origin, risked her life so that we may know, and bring to justice, this assassin.
 The cold-blooded murder of Chris Hani has sent shock waves throughout the country and the world. ...
 Now is the time for all South Africans to stand together against those who, from any quarter, wish to destroy what Chris Hani gave his life for – the freedom of all of us.

 While riots followed the assassination, both sides of the negotiation process were galvanised into action, and they soon agreed that the democratic elections should take place on 27 April 1994, just over a year after Hani's assassination.